 Some pictures from The Springs at Borrego (1/11/15):

 For dinner, I ate at a Mexican Restaurant in town called Pablito’s.
-I saw some photos and reviews on Yelp! that sold me, but the actual food didn’t quite live up to the expectation.
+I saw some photos and reviews on Yelp that sold me, but the actual food didn’t quite live up to the expectations.
 Not bad, but not as great as I was hoping.